 How to Leverage Low-Volume Injection Molding

-Whether you’re designing a lifesaving medical device or the next great garden hose bib, investing $50,000 or more—often much more—in high-volume steel tooling is an inherent financial risk that comes with a move to large-scale production.
+Whether you’re designing a lifesaving medical device or a high-flying drone, investing $50,000 or more—often much more—in high-volume steel tooling is an inherent financial risk that comes with a move to large-scale production.
 Compounding the risk is months of idle time as you wait on your steel tool to be ready when you could be iterating part design or even producing products that generate revenue.
 There is a better way: on-demand manufacturing.

 A common mistake made with injection-molded parts is calling out a better surface finish than is necessary for part function.
 A very smooth SPI-A2 (read: shiny) finish, for example, requires mold cavity surfaces to be hand-polished with diamond buff to 1-2 Ra.
 This drives up the cost of mold manufacturing and increases lead-time.
 The least expensive part finish is a non-cosmetic PM-F0, an as-machined surface that will probably show some tool marks.
 In between are two options such as a 10-12 Ra SPI-C1 finish, made using a 600 grit stone, or a PM-T1 bead-blast textured finish.
 Other finishes are available as well.
 Use the lowest-cost finish that is compatible with your application.

-Scaling Wall Thickness Up and Down
+Scale Wall Thickness Up and Down

 Walls thicker than what is recommended for the particular thermoplastic family being used will be subject to warp and sink during cooling.
 A general rule of thumb for wall thickness is somewhere between 0.040 in. to 0.140 in.
 (1 to 3.5mm), applied consistently across the entire part.

 Since aluminum molds are machined using end mills, sharp internal corners are a concern.
 For that matter, sharp corners on any molded part tend to create stress and weaken structural integrity.
 As such, we recommend generous use of radii (rounded edges or vertexes) in part design.
 For the inside of a 4 in. by 6 in. by 2 in. box, for example, it might be best to plan on 0.25 in.
 (6mm) radiused corners for a strong part with improved moldability.